Simar710/EduGraph/README.md

 - **Link to Demo Videos**: [DEMO VIDEOS](https://github.com/Simar710/EduGraph/blob/main/Demo_Videos/demo_videos.md)

 # Intro and Set Up on local and on AWS.
-### Have a look at other branches as well for progressive development of the project.
-The branches are named as sprint1, sprint2,...
-There were 9 sprints.
-All the sprints have their particular tasks and description.
-The main branch should have the final set up and all the necessary info.

 ### Project: EduGraph